cypherpunk-academy/2064/en/080_2064_WikiLeaks TV.md

 America is under attack?"

 First journalist: "We already had that.
-Take 'Terrorists attack our nerve centre'."
+Take 'Terrorists attack our nerve center.'"

 Second journalist: "And WikiLeaks is a terrorist organization!"

-First journalist: "No, 'WikiLeaks is the mouthpiece of terrorists'.
+First journalist: "No, 'WikiLeaks is the mouthpiece of terrorists.'
 You can see that now.
 Take this as your first message until we know more.
-Hopefully there will be others.
+Hopefully, there will be others.
 Otherwise, it's gonna be a hell of a mess in the media."